Skip to main content

 And the final flow that allows data to be read is where the integration account assumes the Root account (to list information about the organization), and in addition, actually fetches the data from the integration account.

-First, we will create a role with permissions (If you're running the terraform installation, this will be done for you).
+First, we will create a role with necessary permissions (if you're running the terraform installation, this will be done for you).
 We'll call this role ReadOnlyPermissionsOceanRole, with I can read resources in this account policy.

-Then we'll go to the root account, and give it permissions to view some metadata about other accounts.
-We'll call this role OrganizationalOceanRole, and give it I can view metadata about accounts.
+Then we'll go to the root account and assign permissions to view metadata about other accounts.
+We'll call this role OrganizationalOceanRole, and grant it permissions to list accounts within the organization.

 Then, In order for the integration's role to get accounts metadata, We'll need to give our integration role, ReadOnlyPermissionsOceanRole, permissions to assume the role of the root account, OrganizationalOceanRole.